 1485 Matter of Culinary Arts Riverhead, LLC v.
 Assessor of the Town of Riverhead, No. 2021-01869, 2023 BL 158743 (N.Y.
 App.
 Div.
 May 10, 2023).

-Electronic Acceptance

-While taxpayers are not required to accept notices, statements, receipts, and other tax documents in electronic format, unless otherwise provided by law, the Commissioner may accept in electronic format:
+The commissioner develops standards for electronic real property tax administration (E-RPT).
+Such standards provide for the creation of electronic forms, and the means of electronically submitting such forms involving various tasks associated with real property tax administration, dispensing with the need for paper documents.
+Such tasks include:

-• petitions for administrative review of assessment;
+the filing of petitions for administrative review of assessments; and

-• petitions for judicial review of assessment;

-• applications for administrative corrections of errors; and

-• other tax filings.1486

-1486 N.Y.
-Real Prop.
-Tax Law § 104, as amended by 2019 N.Y.
-S.B.
-1509, Part J, Subpart D, § 1, effective April 12, 2019.

-Beginning Aug.
+the issuance of taxpayer notices.

+The governing body of a municipal corporation may, if it is in the public interest, also choose to provide similar electronic communications.
+However, taxpayers are not required to accept electronic notices, statements of taxes, receipts, or other documents, from the commission or a municipality, unless the taxpayer has elected to do so.Beginning Aug.
 24, 2020, the Department of Taxation is authorized to accept electronic signatures on tax forms for all matters administered by the commissioner.1487

 1487 N.Y.
 Tax Law § 171-aa, as added by 2020 N.Y.
 S.B.
 8832, effective Aug.
 24, 2020.